Internships and Careers

 How many hours do interns work?

 In the Anthropology Department internships are a 2-4 credit-hour course.
-A student works a minimum of 40 hours during the term, although that can be expanded based on student's interest and sponsor needs.
+A student works between 60 - 80 hours during the term, although that can be expanded based on student's interest and sponsor needs.

 What else should I know?